close-dev-team/mobile-close-channel-sdk-ios/doc/SDK Reference Documentation/classes/CloseChannelController.md

                              failure: ((_ error: CloseChannelError) -> Void)?)
 ```

-Registers or unregisters for receiving push notifications
+Registers all needed data for receiving push notifications

 - parameters:
   - `token`: The device token as a hexadecimal string, nil to unregister.